 Shipping software will help you compare shipping rates, print shipping labels, and automate your communications with customers.
 The best types of shipping solutions are the ones that will work seamlessly with your current workflow so you can sync orders with the e-commerce platforms you use and avoid manually copying and pasting information.

 Most importantly, you want to make sure that the shipping software or integration you choose will automate much of the shipping process for you, so you can spend less time on shipping and more time growing your online business.

 Shippo is shipping software that lets you do all that and more.
-You can try Shippo out for free using its Pay as You Go plan or test out its Professional plan on a 30-day free trial.
+You can try Shippo out for free using its Starter plan or test out its Professional plan on a 30-day free trial.